 - Breast cancer.

 Even if you do not have one of the presumptive conditions, just give us a call.
 We offer free consultations, so it’s no risk to you.
-We may be able to work something out that works for everyone.
+We may be able to work something out that works for everyone, or we may be able to refer you to someone who can help.
 If we can take your case, we can likely do it for a very reasonable attorney fee.
 We’re here to help folks with this process, not prey on people that need help getting the maximum value out of their claim.